- Campus Life

 The annual fundraiser supports the Plattsburgh Interfaith Food Shelf.
 Adults pay $10 and students $8 to receive an empty handmade ceramic bowl and soup to fill it.
 Dinner also includes bread, a beverage and dessert, donated by Chartwells, the campus food service providers.
 Read more.

-Chair of SUNY Plattsburgh’s Department of Art, Blough has designed courses in the art of antiquity, medieval art, Italian Renaissance art, Northern Renaissance art, Jewish art, women in art and the art of the book.
+Professor Blough of SUNY Plattsburgh’s Department of Art, has designed courses in the art of antiquity, medieval art, Italian Renaissance art, Northern Renaissance art, Jewish art, women in art and the art of the book.

 Her students continue to rate her highly on surveys, regardless of the class being evaluated.
 Their comments paint a picture of a demanding but respected instructor.
 Read more.